lowjiajin/snowfall/README.md

 ```

 #### For multi-process or distributed projects
-For multi-process, multi-container projects, we need to persist the `generator_id` assignment and liveliness information to a database shared by all containers writing to the same schema.
+When we have multiple `Snowfall` instances generating concurrently across multiple processes or machines, we need to persist the `generator_id` assignment and liveliness information to a database shared by all containers writing to the same schema.
 For this, we provide a `DatabaseSyncer` that supports any SQLAlchemy-compatible database.

-> :warning: **Instantiating syncers**: All database syncers with the same `engine_url` need to share the same `epoch_start` Otherwise, a ValueError is thrown.

 > :warning: **Permissions required**: The `DatabaseSyncer` creates new tables `snowfall_{schema_group_name}_properties` and `snowfall_{schema_group_name}_manifest`, and performs CRUD operations on them.